ece470/ece470/backend/README.md

 #Backend

-The application server will be impplemented using spring boot framework with java
+The application server will be implemented using spring boot framework with java.

 The file "pom.xml" contains the dependencies of the project and whoever wants to add a new dependency (eg MySQL connection) must add it here.